 Perform bench dips.
 When performing the dips exercise, you must use a one or two benches or two sturdy chairs.
 Dips are an effective compound exercise because you lift your entire body weight.
 When performing dips, use full extension.

 For an easier version, place your hands behind you on the first or second step from the landing of your staircase and put your feet on the floor.
 Brian Mac Sports Coach says dips fit into a circuit training workout nicely.

 Use multiple body-weight squat variations.
 Squat variations build the quads, glutes and hamstrings.
 Perform regular squats with the best form possible to get the greatest outcome possible.
 Always brace yourself, meaning tighten your abdomen as if you were going to get punched.

 As you shift your hips backward, bend your knees and start to descend.
 Lower down until your knees are parallel to the floor.
 Push into the floor with your feet and raise yourself to the starting position.
 Once you have mastered the basic squat you can try sumo squats, stability ball squats and squat jumps.

 Do basic back extensions to strengthen your lower back.
 When you can do 15 consecutive repetitions, advance to the glute-ham raises.
-For the abdominals, start off performing basic crunches, then progress to twisting crunches.
+For the abdominals, start off performing basic sit-ups and bicycle crunches.
 Core work with your own body weight will build muscle in your abs and lower back area.